 The highest honor awarded to a Department of Justice employee

-- National Advocacy Center: Mr. Dugdale has served on a number of occasions as a lecturer on trial advocacy issues at the National Advocacy Center, which is the primary training facility utilized by the Department of Justice to train federal prosecutors nationwide.
+- National Advocacy Center (NAC): Mr. Dugdale has served on a number of occasions as a lecturer on trial advocacy issues at the National Advocacy Center, which is the primary training facility utilized by the DOJ to train federal prosecutors nationwide.

-- Federal Law Enforcement Training Center: Mr. Dugdale traveled to several foreign countries, including several emerging democracies engaged in reforming their criminal justice systems, on behalf of the Federal Law Enforcement Training Center to provide training to judges and prosecutors on the workings of the American criminal justice system and on issues that arise during complex criminal prosecutions.
+- Federal Law Enforcement Training Center (FLETC): Mr. Dugdale traveled to several foreign countries, including several emerging democracies that are engaged in reforming their criminal justice systems, on behalf of the Federal Law Enforcement Training Center to provide training to judges and prosecutors on the workings of the American criminal justice system and on issues that arise during complex criminal prosecutions.

-- Adjunct Professor teaching Trial Advocacy at the University of Southern California Gould School of Law, 2014 to present.
+- Served as an Adjunct Professor teaching Trial Advocacy at the University of Southern California Gould School of Law since 2014.

 - U.S. Attorney’s Office, Central District of California, 1997–2016